MicrosoftDocs/dynamics-365-project-operations/articles/project-management/create-material-estimate.md

 _**Applies To:** Project Operations for resource/non-stocked based scenarios, Lite deployment - deal to proforma invoicing_

 Dynamics 365 Project Operations allows Project managers to define project-based material costs for each project or task.
 Each material estimate can be associated with a specific project task.
-Materials used on projects can be **write - in** or from the product catalog.
-Each product and unit combination can have a price defined in the project price lists for sales and in project price lists for cost.
+Materials that are used on projects can be write-in products or products from the product catalog.
+For each combination of a product and a unit, a price can be defined in the project price lists for sales and the project price lists for cost.

 Complete the following steps to view, add, or delete a project material estimate.